AmilaPoorna/MachineLearning/Leptospirosis status/README.md

 ## Contents

 - **Data Preprocessing:** Also includes data loading.
-- **Descriptive and correlation analysis:** Includes heatmap, chi square tests.
+- **Descriptive and correlation analysis:** Includes heatmaps, chi square tests.
 - **Modelling:** Includes transformations and implementation of a logistic model to predict Leptospirosis status.
 - **Predicting:** Accuarcy of the model is 0.85878.